AngelMunoz/Finny/docs/assets/docs/v1/features/dev-proxy.md

 ## Dev Proxy

-Perla offers a simple proxy implementation if you place a `proxy-config.json` next to `perla.jsonc`, Perla will automatically register any mappings you have done to it.
+Perla offers a simple proxy implementation if you place a `proxy-config.json` next to `perla.json`, Perla will automatically register any mappings you have done to it.

 The mapings you can use are very simple at the moment they are just a `origin -> target` kind of mapping.